A Bayesian panel VAR model to analyze the impact of climate change on high-income economies: Simulation based evidence

-Before showing the actual results, a brief word on the specification and identification of the underlying mixture model is necessary.
+Before showing the results, a brief word on the specification and identification of the underlying mixture model is necessary.
 We assume that $G=10$, implying that $G \gg G^{true}$, the number of factors equals the true number $q=2$, and set the lag length to $P=1$.
-Using higher lag orders would strongly favor models with shrinkage priors relative to simple OLS.

-In this simulation exercise, we identify the model by applying the permutation sampler outlined in the previous section and identify the mixture model by assuming that $w_1 < \dots <w_G$.
+In this simulation exercise, we identify the model by applying the permutation sampler and identify the mixture model by assuming that $w_1 < \dots <w_G$.
 The hyperparameters are specified as described in Section \ref{sec: econometrics}.

 As competing alternatives, we include a model estimated with a single regime ($Q=1$), a flat prior VAR (labeled VAR-OLS), and a VAR with a NG shrinkage prior (VAR-NG) that treats the PVAR as a large VAR without discriminating, a priori, between domestic and foreign variables.
 All models, except the flat prior VAR, feature a factor stochastic volatility specification in the reduced form errors.
 For the VAR-NG model, we use the lag-wise prior specification described in \cite{Huber2017} with the choice of the hyperparameters closely mirroring the ones used on the DIs.